 Like jazz, but not.
-Rik Wright is an award-winning musician known for his genre-bending performances - worldbeat one minute, rock the next, a touch of jam band and back to the core of jazz.
-Blending forward thinking arrangements with a solid groove that listeners can tap their toe to, his music has an undeniable allure that has propelled him all the way to the top of the jazz radio charts.
+Rik Wright is an award-winning jazz guitarist known for his genre-bending performances - worldbeat one minute, rock the next, a touch of jam band and back to the core of jazz.
+Blending forward thinking arrangements with a solid groove that listeners can tap their toe to, his Fundamental Forces quartet has an undeniable allure that has propelled him all the way to the top of the jazz radio charts.